myrestop/myflow-plugin-guide/getting_started.md

 ## Bundling Language Resource (Optional)

-If you want to your plugin to support multi languages, you need bundle the language resource.
+If you want to your plugin to support multi languages, you need bundle the language resources.

-Create a directory named `language`, then create a language file called `en_us.yml` in `language` directory.
-If you want to support simplified chinese, you can create a file named `zh_cn.yml`, [others language code see here](appendix/multi_language_support.md).
+Create a directory named `language`, then create an english language file called `en_us.yml` in `language` directory.
+If you also want to support simplified chinese, you can create a file named `zh_cn.yml`, [other language codes see here](appendix/multi_language_support.md).

 The file content as following: